 We strive for a deeper commitment to diversity beyond booking POC acts.
 Here are other things we've been doing:

-3. Black Banjo and Fiddle Fellowship Project (see above) - The BBFF is a two-year apprenticeship and music teacher training program, two years in the planning and launched in May 2023.
-It is a collaboration between the BOTMC and the Oakland Public Conservatory of Music (OPC), a music school rooted in the local Black community, and will be administered by OPC.
+3. Black Banjo and Fiddle Fellowship Project (see above) - The BBFF is a two-year apprenticeship and music teacher training program, two years in the planning, and launched in May 2023.
+It is a collaboration between the BOTMC and the Oakland Public Conservatory of Music (OPC), a music school rooted in the local Black community, and is administered by OPC.
 The outcome will be the establishment of an old-time music program at OPC, with classes, jams and other activities.
 The BOTMC acts in an advisory capacity and helps with fund-raising.

-Four local Black string musicians will receive intensive mentoring from two Black old-time masters, Jake Blount and Earl White, with additional instruction and mentoring from other Black musicians and cultural experts.
-Most of this will be on Zoom.
+Four local Black string musicians are receiving intensive mentoring from two Black old-time master musicians, Jake Blount and Earl White, with additional instruction and mentoring from other Black musicians and cultural experts.
+Most of this takes place on Zoom.
 All of the instructors and mentors will be paid; the Fellows will receive a small stipend.
 At the end of the two-year program, the Fellows will have paying jobs teaching old time music at OPC — in fact, they’ll begin teaching during the two year program (for which they will be paid).
-This is a one-time only program; it is our hope that the original four Fellows and their students will continue their involvement with old time music as well as their teaching at OPC.
+Although this was intended to be a one-time only program, there has been so much interest that OPC is considering turning it into an ongoing program, with the second cohort of fellows beginning the program in 2025 or 2026.

 OPC’s founder/director, Angela Wellman, is a highly regarded jazz trombonist, who also plays the banjo, having attended the Black Banjo Gathering which was the start of the burgeoning Black Banjo movement.